syntactician/SNaPP/Manual/CIPI_F15_Protocol.md

     c. **answer survey questions** – Explain that they'll be answering some survey questions.
 3. **Chewing gum** – Ask if they're chewing gum, and if so, have them dispose of it.
 4. **Cell phone** – If they have one with them, ask them to turn it off.
 Inform them that having it go off, even on vibrate, can damage out data.
-5. **Jewelry/watch removal** – Ask the to remove all jewerly on their wrists and hands.
+5. **Jewelry/watch removal** – Ask them to remove all jewelry on their wrists and hands.
 6. **Rinse hands** – Direct them to rinste their hands in the kitchen sink.
 Warn them that the sink is noisy.
-7. **Mental notes for lab log** – If there are any abnormalities, or the participant seems agitated, or out of breath, or nots that it is hot, or anything of this nature, make a mental note and record it in the lab log once the session begins.
+7. **Mental notes for lab log** – If there are any abnormalities, or the participant seems agitated, or out of breath, or you notice that it is hot, or anything of this nature, make a mental note and record it in the lab log once the session begins.

 #### Starting the Lab Session:

 1. Once you've completed the check-in checklist, direct the participant to sit in the chair in the subject room.
 2. Once they are seated, show them the laptop on which they'll be answering surveys.
     a.
-Explain they will need to keep the sensor hand still once study begins.
+Explain they will need to keep the sensor hand still once study begins, when not using the laptop.
 Ensure that they can use the mouse comfortably and without excess movement of their other arm.
     b.
 Ask them to answer the initial survey questions while leaving their non-dominant hand on the armrest (for practice).
     c.
 Instruct them to close the laptop and ring the bell when they have completed the survey 	questions.
 3. Leave room while participant completes first questions.